bridgecrewio/aws-modernization-workshop-bridgecrew/content/20_module_two/2001_automating_iac_github.md

 ---
-title: "Fork your own CFNGoat"
+title: "CloudFormation repository setup"
 chapter: true
 weight: 21
 ---

-## Create your own CFNGoat fork on Github
+## Creating your own CfnGoat repository on GitHub

-Since CFNGoat is already hosted on github, lets create our own fork so we can make changes and integrate our automated pipeline.

-Visit the CFNGoat repo at [(https://github.com/bridgecrewio/cfngoat)](https://github.com/bridgecrewio/cfngoat)

-Login to `github.com` if you are not already authenticated, and click the `Fork` button for the CFNGoat repository.
+To set up our continuous workflow and demonstrate the value of getting automated infrastructure security scanning, we need a hosted source repository.
+You can either push your local demo repository to GitHub or, since CfnGoat is already hosted on GitHub, we recommend you fork the repository to your own GitHub account.

+Head to your GitHub account, visit the CfnGoat repository at [https://github.com/bridgecrewio/cfngoat](https://github.com/bridgecrewio/cfngoat), and select Fork in the top right-hand corner:

 ![bridgecrewio CFNGoat repository on github.com](./images/github-cfngoat.png "bridgecrewio CFNGoat repository on github.com")

-If you have multiple organisations, github will ask which of your orgs to fork into, chose your personal account (your username in the list) to fork the repo.
+If you have multiple organizations, GitHub will ask which of your orgs to fork into.
+Choose your personal account via your username in the list to fork the repo.

-You'll then be redirected to your own fork, notice your username at the top of the page:
+You’ll then be redirected to your newly forked repository—notice your username at the top of the page:

 ![Personal fork of CFNGoat repository for metahertz](./images/github-fork-cfngoat.png "Personal fork of CFNGoat repository for metahertz")

+Now we’re ready to make changes and integrate our automated pipeline!